Elimash254/AXIOM-FLOW/README.md

 # AXIOM-FLOW
-Every aspect of my life streamlined, from learning to finances
+Every aspect of my life streamlined, from learning, habit to finances